hpi-schul-cloud/schulcloud-content/README.md

     docker-compose start

 If you have a change, please create a pull-request and discuss it in an issue.
+We will decide if it is worth sharing.

+One service is special, the `schulcloud-content` service.
+This one has the local dorectory mapped inside it so if you make changes to this folder, the changes will automatically go into the running service.
+No need to rebuild.

+## Maintainers

+These are the maintainer of this repository:

+- Alexander Krämer @kremer-io

+If you have a question, you can ask them [in an issue][new-issue].

 [search-api]: https://github.com/schul-cloud/resources-api-v1#search-api
 [resources-api]: https://github.com/schul-cloud/resources-api-v1#resources-api